Science

 Conceptual Physics

-Conceptual Physics is a concept-based (rather than a math-based) survey course covering many of the concepts governing our physical world.
+Conceptual Physics is a concept-based survey course in which students in Class III investigate the laws governing our physical world.
 Advanced math skills are not required or expected.
-Students focus on understanding by doing—discovering patterns and testing ideas through hands-on activities and demonstrations.
-Students will learn skills such as using measuring devices and the importance of uncertainty in their measurements.
-They will learn how to construct an experiment and how to analyze and interpret data.
+Students learn by doing.
+They discover patterns and test ideas in hands-on activities and demonstrations.
+Students make measurements and evaluate the uncertainty in their measurements.
+They learn how to construct an experiment and how to analyze and interpret data.
 Topics include Newtonian mechanics (motion, forces, momentum, and energy), the geometry of optics, and a study of wave properties, including sound and light waves.
-Connections will be made to “real world” applications whenever possible.
-During the spring students will investigate electricity, magnetism, and electromagnetic devices such as motors, transformers, speakers, etc. Students will have an opportunity to apply their learned concepts in several in-house competitions, such as an egg-drop challenge, the design and construction of Mars habitats, and an electrical motor build.
+Students connect concepts to “real world” applications whenever possible.
+During the spring students investigate electricity, magnetism, and electromagnetic devices such as motors, transformers, speakers, etc. Students also apply what they learn in several in-house competitions, such as an egg-drop challenge, the design and construction of Mars habitats, and an electrical motor build.

 -